 In practice, individuals might not need to make estimated payments if they expect to owe less than $1,000 on their return (after withholdings and credits).
 Corporations might not need to pay quarterly taxes if they expect to owe less than $500 at the end of the year.

-Self-employed individuals who still get part of their annual income through an employer must remember that you might need to pay additional estimated taxes for your self-employed income.
+If you’re self-employed and receive part of your income through an employer, you might need to pay additional estimated taxes for your self-employed income.
 Alternatively, you can adjust your W-4 to have your employer withhold a greater portion of your salary and offset your other income.

 How do you calculate quarterly taxes?